tadyoke/M365-Baseline-Settings/README.md

 In my testing it worked fine with my global admin account with MFA but required more interaction than I wanted.

-This script uses some of the Microsoft 365 DSC script components.
+This script uses some of the Microsoft 365 DSC (microsoft/Microsoft365DSC on github) script components.
 The DSC is very helpful especially if you need to document tenant settings.
 And it doesn’t cost anything which is a bonus.

 This script is really very basic and not the most elegant as far as code goes but it will do the following:
  1. Set some variables and ask for your tenant domain in the format domain.onmicrosoft.com